 Generally after they experience some kind of trauma or earth-shattering event, something that makes them hyper aware of their "self".
 It could be a physical experience, like a car accident, a near-fatal illness, or having a baby, or it could be an emotional experience like losing a family member or falling in love.
 These experiences change people, so that they are more sensitive for a time.
 And it is this type of awareness that stimulates seeing auras.

 No, they cannot, not any more than a thought or a feeling can be photographed.
 That does not mean they aren't real, it just means that if you bought an aura camera or software, you've been ripped off.
-The effects are mostly produced by conductivity affected by varying amounts of moisture on and around the subject- humidity, sweat, oils, bacteria, etc.
+The effects from these devices are mostly produced by conductivity, affected by varying amounts of moisture on and around the subject- humidity, sweat, oils, bacteria, etc.

 There are ways to access this information deliberately, or bits can slip through when people are at a heightened level of awareness.
 But your brain has no mechanism for deciding what's important or what's not for these "extra" bits.
 After all, it was pre-decided that none of it was important to begin with.
-So, any time you see an aura without deliberately trying to, it probably won't be a warning and it may in fact be completely random.
-Unless you have a strong emotional response to seeing auras, they are not warnings.
+So, any time you see an aura without deliberately trying to, it probably won't be a warning and it may in fact be a good sign.
+Unless you have a strong negative emotional response to seeing auras, they are not warnings.

 Yes, for several reasons.
 Colors can have different shades, and this can change the meaning a lot.
 But also because aura color meanings are personalized.
 Everyone has there own set of symbols and colors are part of that.
 There are sometimes commonalities, but its best not to rely on one set of general definitions for the meanings of certain colors.